billpottle/csvmerger/README.md

 Instructions:

-Either download the prebuilt binary for windows or mac
+1) Windows users can download the files in the dist folder and then click on main.py to run

+or

-or clone the repo to run from source.
-Requires python to be installed on your local system.
+2) Alternatively, clone the repo to run from source.
+This Requires python to be installed on your local system.
 Run the file with 'python main.py'